ImmersiveProject/ld-cityhall/README.md

 # ld-cityhall
 Modified qb-cityhall.

-- You can change evreything in config.lua
+- You can change everything in config.lua

 ## Dependencies